Waukesha Subdivision: Current operations

 The Wisconsin and Southern Railroad has trackage rights over the line from Slinger to Waukesha, and freight cars are interchanged between the two railroad companies in Ackerville.

-Metra, Chicago's commuter rail service provider, also operates on this line as its North Central Service route (between Chicago Union Station and Franklin Park, Illinois, NCS trains use the Milwaukee District West Line, but do not stop at any of its stations, with the exception of the River Grove station).
+Metra, Chicago's commuter rail service provider, also operates on this line as its North Central Service route (between Chicago Union Station and the B-12 junction in Franklin Park, Illinois, NCS trains use the Milwaukee District West Line, but do not stop at any of its stations, with the exceptions of the Western Avenue station at Metra Tower A-2 and the River Grove station).
 In Forest Park, Illinois at Madison Street, the subdivision connects with the B&OCT (CSX)'s Altenheim Subdivision and continues into Chicago.
 Also, Soo Line passenger trains historically used this line at Forest Park to access the Baltimore & Ohio Railroad's Grand Central Station (Chicago).

 One of the obstacles faced by southbound trains is Byron Hill, which was a helper district when the line was operated by the Soo Line.
 Canadian National double-tracked that part of the line shortly after acquiring it.